 How does buy now, pay later work?

-BNPL payment options are offered at checkout — whether online or in-store.
-When a customer chooses the BNPL payment option, the BNPL service provider checks if they are eligible for the service and gives a decision, usually in seconds.
-If approved, the customer makes a down payment, which is typically a percentage of the overall purchase price, say 25%.
-The rest of the payment is then spread into a fixed number of interest-free payments.
+BNPL payment options are offered at checkout.
+When a customer chooses the BNPL payment option, the BNPL service provider verifies if they are eligible for the service and provides a decision, usually in seconds.
+If approved, the customer makes an initial payment, which is typically a percentage of the overall purchase price, say 25%.
+The rest of the purchase is then spread into a fixed number of payments.

-The customer receives clear, upfront information about the exact amount to be paid each time and when those payments should be made.
-Depending on the BNPL provider used, the customer can typically choose to remit payment manually via check or bank transfer, and can also authorize automatic deductions of due payments from their bank or debit or credit card.
+The customer receives information about the exact amount to be paid each time and when those payments should be made.
+Depending on the BNPL provider used, the customer can typically choose to remit payment manually via cheque or bank transfer and can also authorize automatic deductions of due payments from their bank or debit or credit card.

 How to offer buy now, pay later to your customers

-You’ll need to integrate a payment platform that accepts BNPL into your point of sale or online store.
-This means signing up as a merchant with a BNPL payment service provider, such as Afterpay.
-Once your application is approved, you integrate the payment option into your existing system.
-Customers will then see this option in your online checkout process.
+You’ll need to integrate a payment platform that accepts BNPL into your point of sale or online store (some eCommerce sites, including Square Online, feature a built-in BNPL option, so no integration is needed when you sign up as a merchant and enable the BNPL payment service provider Afterpay).
+Once the BNPL payment option is up and running in your existing system, customers will see the option to pay later during the online checkout process.